iSQI Certified Agile Tester (CAT)

 3 Days includes exam

 Agile has become increasingly popular over a number of years and is now recognised as a mainstream discipline that has become the model of choice for many business critical projects.
-Market research, widespread acceptance of agile and its reliance on integrated teams has driven the need for professional certification hence the birth of the ‘Certified Agile Tester (CAT)’ scheme.
+Market research, widespread acceptance of agile and its reliance on integrated teams has driven the need for professional agile certification hence the birth of the ‘Certified Agile Tester (CAT)’ scheme.
 The research and need for discipline and teamwork was considered during the long and careful process of developing a certification syllabus that is agile and not static.

 Who is supporting it?